joeldipops/TableTop/AdventurerFactory/README.md

     1. Check whether any requirements to play the card are met.
 These are represented by the symbols in the top left of the card.
         - Requirements have different _Categories_ eg C-Class, R-Race and different _Types_ within a category eg C-Assasin, R-Ork.
 Unless a card says otherwise, you may only have cards of 1 _Type_ per _Category_ in play at a time.
         - For example, your only card in play is `Shield Mastery` which has a requirement of C-Knight.
 In your hand, you have `Silent Steps`, which has C-Assasin,`Poison Claws` which has R-Ork and `Squire` with C-Knight.
 You may play `Poison Claws` or `Squire`, but you may not play `Silent Steps`.
+        - Cards may also require you to have certain levels in a type eg. `Favoured Champion` requires C-Knight-2.
+Certain cards will increase your level, eg. _Knight_
     2. Pay the card's cost (usually by removing an amount of your XP).
 This is the large number appearing in the centre of the card.
     2. A card may have 0 - 4 _Slots_ (symbols on top left of the card).
 Choose which _Slot_ you will play it in.
     3. If the card has no Slot, place the card in front of you and skip to Step 6.